 Health experts recommend that you feed your baby only breast milk for the first six months of their life.
 During this time, they do not need water or any other foods.

-At six months, experts advise to start giving your baby solid foods and continue to breastfeed for one year or longer, as long as you are comfortable.
+At six months, experts advise to start giving your baby solid foods and continue to breastfeed for two years or longer, as long as you are comfortable.

 Any amount of breastfeeding can be beneficial for your baby, though the longer you breastfeed, the better.